-- If you are driving, keep your medications cool and dry.
+- If you are flying or taking a train, keep your medications together in a clear plastic bag in your carry-on luggage (the bag you keep with you). - If you are driving, keep your medications cool and dry.
 Do not leave them in the glove compartment or in a hot car. - Refilling your prescriptions while you are away: - In Canada: ask for your refill to be switched or transferred from your home pharmacy or go to a walk-in clinic for a new prescription.
 Your medications may cost more if you are not in your home province. - Outside Canada: it can be hard to fill a prescription.
 Plan ahead to avoid this problem.